keyisfocus/Text-Based-Browser.py/README.md

 * Read the next input.
 If this input is the string `exit`, the program should stop running.
 If not, check if the string corresponds to the name of any file with a web page you saved before.
 If it does, print the content of this file.
 If it doesn't, check if the string is a new valid URL.
 If it is, repeat step 4.
 If it isn't, output an error message.

 ## Stage 3
+The result of this task is the same as in the previous one, but now the program has a new feature:

+1. The program should show the previous web page saved to a file if the user types `back`.
+Note that the last page you saved to a file is actually the current page; when the user types `back`, you should output the page that was before the current one.
+You can implement a stack to do this, but note that the current page should not be in that stack.
+For example, if the user inputs `bloomberg.com`, then `nytimes.com`, and then `back`, the user should see the content of `bloomberg.com`.
+2. If there are no more pages in the browser history, don’t output anything.
+For example, if the first input of the user is the string `back`, your program shouldn't output anything.

+## Stage 4
+Keep the functionality from the previous stages and follow the same guidelines for file names.
+You don't need to keep the predefined variables with the content of web pages.
+Instead, add new features to the browser:

+Your program should read the URL from the input as before, but now it should output the content of a real web page.
+Output the page with all the tags and text inside them.
+We'll get rid of tags in the next stage.
+Since the user can input the URL without `https://` in the beginning, your browser should append this string if it is not there.

+## Stage 5